MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/platform-specifics/consuming/windows.md

 On the Universal Windows Platform (UWP), Xamarin.Forms contains the following platform-specifics:

 - Setting toolbar placement options.
-For more information, see [Changing the Toolbar Placement](#toolbar_placement).
+For more information, see [Changing the Page Toolbar Placement](#toolbar_placement).
 - Collapsing the [`MasterDetailPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.MasterDetailPage/) navigation bar.
 For more information, see [Collapsing a MasterDetailPage Navigation Bar](#collapsable_navigation_bar).
 - Enabling a [`WebView`](xref:Xamarin.Forms.WebView) to display JavaScript alerts in a UWP message dialog.
 For more information, see [Displaying JavaScript Alerts](#webview-javascript-alert).
 - Enabling a [`SearchBar`](xref:Xamarin.Forms.SearchBar) to interact with the spell check engine.
 For more information, see [Enabling SearchBar Spell Check](#searchbar-spellcheck).
 - Detecting reading order from text content in [`Entry`](xref:Xamarin.Forms.Entry), [`Editor`](xref:Xamarin.Forms.Editor), and [`Label`](xref:Xamarin.Forms.Label) instances.
 For more information, see [Detecting Reading Order from Content](#inputview-readingorder).
 - Disabling legacy color mode on a supported [`VisualElement`](xref:Xamarin.Forms.VisualElement).
 For more information, see [Disabling Legacy Color Mode](#legacy-color-mode).
 - Enabling tap gesture support in a [`ListView`](xref:Xamarin.Forms.ListView).
 For more information, see [Enabling Tap Gesture Support in a ListView](#listview-selectionmode).
+- Enabling page icons to be displayed on a [`TabbedPage`](xref:Xamarin.Forms.TabbedPage) toolbar.
+For more information, see [Enabling Icons on a TabbedPage](#tabbedpage-icons).
+- Setting an access key for a [`VisualElement`](xref:Xamarin.Forms.VisualElement).
+For more information, see [Setting VisualElement Access Keys](#visualelement-accesskeys).

 <a name="toolbar_placement" />

-## Changing the Toolbar Placement
+## Changing the Page Toolbar Placement

 This platform-specific is used to change the placement of a toolbar on a [`Page`](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/), and is consumed in XAML by setting the [`Page.ToolbarPlacement`](https://developer.xamarin.com/api/field/Xamarin.Forms.PlatformConfiguration.WindowsSpecific.Page.ToolbarPlacementProperty/) attached property to a value of the [`ToolbarPlacement`](https://developer.xamarin.com/api/type/Xamarin.Forms.PlatformConfiguration.WindowsSpecific.ToolbarPlacement/) enumeration: